Andyneer/8-Bit-Breadboard-Computer/README.md

 | OUT             | `1110`   |  Output the contents of the A register to the 7-segment display.                                                        |
 | HLT             | `1111`   |  Halts the computer.                                                                                                    |

+Note that when programming the computer, machine code is directly input into the memory addresses, the assembly language is used to aid in creating and understanding the programs.

 Additional information for how each instruction works is available in [Programming-Language.md](Programming-Language.md).

 Two example programs are shown in [Fibonacci-Sequence.md](Fibonacci-Sequence.md) and [Multiplication.md](Multiplication.md).